‘Data is way more valuable than oil’: Pax8 director of data and AI

 “My inspiration comes from the fact that I can use the time that’s left to make the biggest impact possible on the universe.

-“Making the big impact on this community, the Pax8 MSP community, really just clicks with what truly matters to me.”
+“Making a big impact on this community, the Pax8 MSP community, really just clicks with what truly matters to me.”